-Louise has been a member of Creaney’s School Board for the past 2 years, and feels honoured to be co-chairing the Board in 2018.
-She is excited about the new vision the members of the Board are developing for this year.
-The Zindell family joined Creaney in 2014, with a son now starting in his first year at Woodvale College, and a daughter in Year 3.
+Louise has been a member of Creaney’s School Board for the past 5 years, and feels honoured to be chairing the Board.
+She is excited about the vision the members of the Board are developing.
+The Zindell family joined Creaney in 2014, with a son at Woodvale College, and a daughter in Year 5.

 Louise joined the Board in order to learn how she could support Creaney in bringing out the best in every one of its students.
 She applies a broad range of work experience to the role including physical and mental health, project management, leadership development, community programs, funding applications and corporate governance.

-I have been a parent at Creaney for over 4 years.
-My daughters, Chloe and Emma are in Year 3 and Pre-Primary this year.
-This is my first year on the school board and I have been a member of the P & C for 2 years.
-I have been a Primary School teacher for 12 years and have taught in both public and private schools.
+I have been a parent at Creaney for over 5 years.
+My daughters, Chloe and Emma are in Year 5 and Year 2 this year.
+This is my second year on the School Board and I have been a member of the P & C for 4 years.
+I have been a Primary School teacher for 14 years and have taught in both public and private schools.
 I am looking forward to being an active member of the Creaney School Board and contributing in any way I can.